mhogomchungu/tasks/README.md

 The project seeks to do async based programming in Qt/C++ using modern C++ with lambdas.

-The project provides two sets of APIs.
+The project has two sets of APIs.

-1. Task::run().then() API provides async based programming with continuation[4].
+1. Task::run().then()[4] API provides async based programming with continuation.

-2. Task::await() API provides async based programming without "hanging" the current thread through usage of resumable functions[5].
+2. Task::await()[5] API provides the first API presented in a different way.

+Under certain use cases,they can be used interchangeably, an in others,only one or the other can be used.Some of the problems the first API causes and solved by the second API are discussed in this[7] youtube video.

 Example use case for the Task::run().then() API can be found here[0].
 Additional example is [2] where an API is declared and [3] where the declared API is used.